2003 Dutch general election: Christian Union (May–November 2002)

 The disappointing election result of 2002 caused significant unrest within the Christian Union, sparking internal criticism over the party's vague Christian profile and perceived eagerness for coalition participation.
 Party leader Kars Veling was seen as insufficiently charismatic and was criticized for both his campaign performance and certain remarks, such as downplaying Sunday observance.
 Calls for renewal grew, and a party evaluation concluded that the campaign prioritized potential cabinet alliances over clarity of message, while internal democracy had been lacking.
 Although Veling initially remained supported, his subsequent health issues and mounting pressure led him to resign on 29 October.
 On 2 November, André Rouvoet was selected as the lead candidate for the 2003 election.

 Reformed Political Party (Summer–December 2002)

 In the summer of 2002, the Clara Wichmann Institute (CWI) sought a Calvinist woman to challenge the Reformed Political Party (SGP)'s refusal to grant women full membership, with promises of legal funds.
-A student member of the SGP youth wing responded but withdrew after a tense October meeting with party leaders in, who allegedly (Note: According to the CWI.
+A student member of the SGP youth wing responded but withdrew after a tense October meeting with party leaders, who allegedly (Note: According to the CWI.
 The SGP denied that the student was threatened with hell, but acknowledged such an implication may have been made.) told her that she would go to hell if she persisted.
 A compromise proposal allowing women full membership with male permission was rejected.
 In December, the SGP submitted its candidate list and an updated program for the 2003 elections.
 The candidate list was unchanged from 2002; Bas van der Vlies would reprise his role as lead candidate.